 - Visitors who are wanted, subject to a protective order with the inmate, or are a threat to the security of the jail will not be approved

-- A maximum of two approved adult visitors may visit in person at one time.
-Up to two approved minor children of an inmate may visit with the adult visitor(s).
+- Only one approved adult visitors may visit a person at one time.
+Up to two approved minor children of an inmate may visit with the adult visitor.

 - Inmates have the right to refuse any visit.
 Inmates may be denied visitation privileges for disciplinary reasons.

 Failure to follow these video visitation rules and guidelines may result in the termination of the current visit, revocation of future visitation privileges, disciplinary action, and appropriate legal action.

 What can I take with me during an in-person visit?